Android Central Verdict

 30W Warp Charge

-I'm happy I was provided the "interstellar glow" colorway, which shimmers and shifts colors between gold, pink and blue depending on the lighting and is accented by a subtle gold reflective metal frame.
+I'm happy I was provided the "interstellar glow" colorway, which shimmers and shifts colors between gold, pink, and blue depending on the lighting, and is accented by a subtle gold reflective metal frame.
 It's fingerprinty as hell, but it looks fantastic when it's clean and really stands out from a crowd.
-Things change if you get the "glacial green" color, which has a matte finish to its metal and glass, like the green and blue variants of the 8 Pro — it solves the fingerprint problem and has its own unique look, but is much more slippery in the process.
+Things change if you get the "glacial green" color, which has a matte finish to its metal and glass, like the green and blue variants of the 8 Pro — it solves the fingerprint problem and has its own unique look, but is much more slippery as a result.

-2020 marks the year where OnePlus finally added IP68 water resistance ratings.
+2020 marked the year in which OnePlus finally added IP68 water resistance ratings.
 Well, sort of.
 The unlocked OnePlus 8 is not officially IP68 rated, because it hasn't been certified at that rating — in that respect, it's no different than the 7T and 7 Pro.
-But carrier versions, which will be on sale from T-Mobile and Verizon, do have IP68 ratings — and there's no indication that they're actually different in terms of their hardware or build.
-So whether you trust that it's truly water resistant is up to you, but OnePlus is putting everything in place for you to make that inference.
+But carrier versions, which sell through T-Mobile and Verizon, do have IP68 ratings — and there's no indication that they're actually different in terms of their hardware or build.
+So whether you trust that it's truly water-resistant is up to you, but OnePlus is putting everything in place for you to make that inference.

-Up front, the 6.55-inch OLED screen is effectively identical to the OnePlus 7T's, though its accoutrements have changed slightly.
-The teardrop-style notch in the middle has made way for an eye-displeasing left-sided hole punch, and the sides of the screen pick up curves that feel more modern and help hide some bezel thickness.
+Upfront, the 6.55-inch OLED screen is effectively identical to the OnePlus 7T's, though its accouterments have changed slightly.
+The teardrop-style notch in the middle makes way for an eye-displeasing left-sided hole punch, and the sides of the screen pick up curves that feel more modern and help hide some bezel thickness.
 The screen looks great, and gets plenty bright with low reflectivity in direct sunlight.
-The 90Hz refresh rate is plenty for me, even though 120Hz is hot new number to boast about.
+The 90Hz refresh rate is plenty for me, even though 120Hz is the hot new number to boast about.

 But I'm regularly put off by the heavy color shift when viewing the screen off-axis even by a few degrees.
 When the phone tilts forward or back, there's a pink or green cast that's annoying, though it's only really pronounced on apps with lots of white — a switch to the system-wide dark mode can help reduce its effects.
-That's also a relatively small complaint on a $700 phone that has a screen that's otherwise a direct competitor for the best in the business.
+That's also a relatively small complaint on a phone whose screen otherwise directly competes with the best in the business.